deathwatchgaming/Unity-Minimap/Assets/DWG/UBRS/Resources/UI/MiniMap/Info/MiniMapReadMe.txt

 5.A) Inside "Canvas", create an "Empty" and rename it to "MiniMap"

-Note: this will be our Minimap "holder".
+Note: this will be our MiniMap "holder".

 5.B) Make sure the "Layer" is set as: "UI"